Everett's Watercolors

 Art became a passion after retirement from 26 years as a Lcol in the U. S. Marine Corps.
 An MS in Engineering also transmitted itself into some of his artwork.
 Self-study of art, color and techniques was the beginning of a wonderful new adventure, leading to workshops with International Master Artist, Tom Lynch.
 Thus, light, color, and impressionism in watercolor are an integral part of Everett’s artwork, and the study with Mr. Lynch continues through numerous workshops and travels across the United States.

-Everett is a member of the Chesapeake Bay Watercolorists, Southside Artists Association, and the Virginia Watercolor Society, winning ribbons and awards at various art shows in Virginia and Texas.
-He served as Chairman of member art shows, invited to jury other art functions, and is a Charter Board Member of the Chesapeake Friends of the Arts.
+Everett is a member of the Southside Artists Association, and the Virginia Watercolor Society, winning ribbons and awards at various art shows in Virginia and Texas.
+He served as a Charter Board Member of the Chesapeake Friends of the Arts, Chairman of club member art shows, and invited to jury other art functions.

-His works include a series of paintings on the Great Bridge area of the Intercoastal Waterway, including historical scenes, nearby Great Bridge Lock Park, and Northwest River Park.
+As a Resident Artist, Everett's works include a series of paintings on the Great Bridge area of the Intercoastal Waterway, including recreation of historical scenes, and nearby Great Bridge Lock Park, as well as Northwest River Park.

 Everett Cossaboon feels that “Every painting tells a story, and for each of us that story is an individual interpretation, with the result that everyone leaves the painting with a feeling and is touched in some way by the artist’s creation.“